 What businesses are best suited for live answering services?

-Small businesses like spas, law firms, consulting firms, marketing agencies, real estate brokers, home improvement professionals, entrepreneurs, financial advisors, massage therapists, and many more service- and appointment-driven companies that need help qualifying leads and booking appointments while they're occupied throughout the day.
+Small businesses like spas, law firms, consulting firms, marketing agencies, real estate brokers, home improvement professionals, entrepreneurs, financial advisors, massage therapists, and many more service-and-appointment-driven companies that need help qualifying leads and booking appointments while they're occupied throughout the day.
 Any small business or independent professional who seeks to reduce distraction and get more hours from their day can benefit greatly from a live answering service.
 Property management answering services or a plumbers answering service are great examples for these live answering services, as these professions require a lot of time on-the-go, leaving for less time to talk on the phone and schedule appointments.

 Since 2015, Smith.ai has delivered the industry's top-tier virtual receptionist service.
 We're the fastest growing and most affordable live answering service in the U.S., and the best option for small businesses and independent professionals who need help managing their communications and schedule.